bm4cs/bencode.io/content/posts/2025-06-20-retrospective-project-x.md

   - develeloper
 ---

-This retrospective reflects my perspective on a two-year international software development collaboration, on both technical and human sides of software development.
+This retrospective reflects my observations about technology and human matters as a result of working on a complex 2 year software development project in a geographically dispersed team.

 - [Key Successes](#key-successes)
   - [Technical Achievements](#technical-achievements)